snakemake/snakemake/docs/tutorial/basics.rst

-Although there are other strategies to invoke separate scripts from your workflow (e.g., invoking them via shell commands), the benefit of this is obvious: the script logic is separated from the workflow logic (and can be even shared between workflows), but **boilerplate code like the parsing of command line arguments in unnecessary**.
+Although there are other strategies to invoke separate scripts from your workflow (e.g., invoking them via shell commands), the benefit of this is obvious: the script logic is separated from the workflow logic (and can be even shared between workflows), but **boilerplate code like the parsing of command line arguments is unnecessary**.

 Apart from Python scripts, it is also possible to use R scripts.
 In R scripts, an S4 object named ``snakemake`` analog to the Python case above is available and